Another decade, another new server

 Thanks to Google still knowing about the original 'about' page rather than just the 'it's over' page, 2000.bicon.org.uk has a composite of the history of the site.
 Because the 'before' version was last changed between advance registrations ending and the event itself, there's no booking form or prices, and the reason that the 'getting to' page is called art.html is very probably that it was first a call for submissions for the Line By Line art exhibition that Gina did.

 Jon Harley registered bicon.org.uk the day after BiCon 98.
 It hosted the websites of 2001 and 2002.
+This is years before Twitter (2000) or Facebook (2004, domain now used registered by someone else in 1997) existed.

 2001.bicon.org.uk now has a composite of that site: when a page changed significantly, that's now reflected in a single page.
 It was the only BiCon site to have a 'splash screen', showing an image and getting visitors to click to see the real content.
 Some of the photos are missing from archive.org sadly, but it does mean we see the originally hidden comments for Atilla the Stockbroker starting ('The ever popular Atilla the stock broker (sic)') and finishing ('The no longer quite as popular Atilla the stock broker') his set that was unfortunately scheduled in the middle of the Sunday disco đŸ™‚